 Procedure to make Shea Butter and Walnut Face Scrub

-- 1 tablespoon arrowroot powder (Optional – for non-greasy scrub)
+- 1 tablespoon arrowroot powder (Optional – for a non-greasy scrub)

 - Make a double boiler by adding a few inches of water in a large saucepan.
 Heat the pan on low flame.
-In a heat safe glass bowl, add coconut oil and shea butter and place the glass bowl on top of a saucepan.
-Stir occasionally until everything is melted and combined.
+In a heat safe glass bowl, add shea butter and place the glass bowl on top of a saucepan.
+Stir occasionally until shea butter is melted.

-- When oils are little warm, mix arrowroot powder properly then let this mixture cool until it’s room temperature.
+- When the mixture is little warm, mix arrowroot powder properly then let this mixture cool until it’s room temperature.
 It should look creamy and thick, but don’t let it get solid.

 - Now add kaolin clay, walnut shell powder, and peppermint essential oil into the bowl and mix well until it gets creamy and thick consistency.
 Make sure there are no lumps in the mixture of scrub.

 - Now store it in an airtight glass jar at room temperature.
 You can keep this scrub for about 2-3 weeks.